chindit/server-tools/README.md

 - senderMail : email address which will send the email.
 Generally «something@hostname.com»

 - mailServer : server used to send mail.
 Generally «localhost» if you have a postfix installed locally

+- mailPort : port used to connect to SMTP server.
+Generally 25.
+If not 25, STARTTLS will be automatically enabled

+- username : username used to log into SMTP server

+- password : password user to log into SMTP server

 - logPrefix : prefix used for logs in Systemd.
 Change it if you want.